Legendrian contact homology in the product of a punctured Riemann surface and the real line: Knot diagrams

 \begin{lemma} Given a Legendrian knot $K$ there exists some function $f(\epsilon)$ such that after flowing along the inverse Liouville flow long enough the part of $(K\cap B(0,\epsilon)\times \R)\subset B(0,\epsilon)\times I_\epsilon$, where the interval $I_\epsilon$ has length $f(\epsilon)$, furthermore $f(\epsilon)$ tends to $0$ as $\epsilon$ tends to $0$. \end{lemma} \begin{proof} It is easy to see that some function $f(\epsilon)$ satisfying the first part of the theorem exists due to compactness.
-Assume that we have two points $a,b$ in the central part of $K$ with $z$ coordinates differing by $d>>0$.
+Assume that we have two points $a,b$ in the central part of $K$ with $z$-coordinates differing by $d>>0$.
 Since $K$ is connected we can travel from $a$ to $b$ along $K$.
 The difference in height can come from two sources.
-The central part, or arcs going through the handles and back since $K$ can be divided into arcs and the central part.
+It can either come from the central part or from arcs going through the open handles and back, since $K$ can be divided into arcs and the central part.
 Inside the central part, the height gained corresponds to the area covered in the Lagrangian projection (by integrating $dz=ydx$).
 However, the ball $B(\epsilon,0)$ has an area tending to zero as $\epsilon$ tends to zero.
 We visit the central part only finitely many times, leading to a contribution that tends to zero as epsilon tends to zero.
 We also travel along finitely many handle-arcs so it is enough to show that the height contribution from traveling along one such arc tends to zero.
 Let this handle-arc be denoted by $A$.
 The endpoints of $A$ must lie in the central part.
-We can easily find a Legendrian curve $C$ inside $D\times\R$ such that $C\cup A$ is a Legendrian knot.
+We can easily find some Legendrian curve $C$ inside $D\times\R$ such that $C\cup A$ is a Legendrian knot (we simply close up the curve in some way).
 The height contribution from going along $A$ is then the same as the contribution from going along $C$.
 After flowing along the inverse Liouville vector field long enough, $C$ will be in the central part and so contribute a height difference bounded by the area of the projection of the central part to $P$ as above. \end{proof}